bxparks/AceRoutine/README.md

 The AceRoutine library does not provide any internal mechanism to pass data between coroutines.
 Here are some options:

-* The easiest is to use **global variables** which are modified by multiple coroutines.
+* The easiest method is to use **global variables** which are modified by multiple coroutines.
-* You can use custom Coroutine classes and define a class static variables which can be shared among coroutines which sublcass The same class.
+* You can subclass the `Coroutine` class and define a class static variables which can be shared among coroutines which inherit this custom class
-* You can define methods on the custom Coroutine class, and pass messages back and forth between coroutines by method calls.
+* You can define methods on the custom Coroutine class, and pass messages back and forth between coroutines using these methods.

 ### Functors